TheInfamousToTo/plex-suggester/README.md

 - Connects to your Plex server using the provided URL and token.
 - Fetches all video libraries (Movies, TV, Anime, etc.).
 - Picks a random unwatched item from the selected library and displays its details.
-- **Posters are always visible**: The app proxies poster images from Plex, so they are accessible even when the app is public and Plex is private.
+- **How it Works** section updated to reflect modern UI and enhanced features
+- **Like/Dislike/Watch API** with comprehensive tracking capabilities
+- **Enhanced visual design** with glass morphism and modern animations
-- Always provides a fallback image for cast and posters.
+- **Always provides fallback images** for cast and posters with Plex-themed placeholders
-- Allows refreshing for a new suggestion, keeping your library selection.
+- Allows refreshing for new suggestions while keeping library selection
-- **Like/Dislike:** Users can like or dislike a movie/show, and see the current counts.
-- **JWTs** are securely issued by the backend using a unique user ID from the frontend.
+- **Real-time engagement tracking** with like, dislike, and watch counts
+- **Secure JWT authentication** for all user interactions
+- **Modern responsive design** that works beautifully on all devices

-## 🔑 Like/Dislike API (v1.3+)
+## 🔑 Like/Dislike/Watch API (v1.3+)

 - **Like a movie:**
   `POST /like/<movie_id>`